 - Digitizing the process by building a valuation support system - EVA

-- Create one place to search for data instead of multiple sources, pages, and files
+- One place to search for data rather than multiple sources, pages and files

-- A tool presenting data similarly to Google Analytics
+- A tool for presenting data is User Friendly

 - The module shows user behavior, the number of visits to the tool, and the user’s location on clear graphs